ElektraInitiative/libelektra/doc/CODING.md

 brew install llvm
 ```

 .
-Please note, that both of these commands will install current versions of `clang-format` that might format code a little bit differently than Clang-Format `11` in certain edge cases.
-If you want you can also install Clang-Format `11` using LLVM `11`:
+Please note, that both of these commands will install current versions of `clang-format` that might format code a little bit differently than Clang-Format `12` in certain edge cases.
+If you want you can also install a specific version of LLVM and Clang-Format: e.g. Clang-Format `11` using LLVM `11`:

 ```
-brew install llvm@9
+brew install llvm@11
 ```

 .